 In Dragon Ball Z several of the main characters use the "Room of Spirit and Time" (Hyperbolic Time Chamber in the Funimation and Ocean dubs) to squeeze a year's worth of training into a day.
 Only two days of training per person are permitted, or else the way out will vanish forever.
 This becomes less of a problem later on when anyone Super Saiyan 3 or above is powerful enough to shout their way out.
 Which is to say they can literally yell so loud it creates a hole between dimensions.

-Another example in the anime is the small moon where King Kai's house is.
-As he explains to Goku, everything is multiplied dozens of times there (not just the gravity, the first thing Goku figures out) so he can effectively get in years worth of training in the three months he has.
+Another (sort of) example in the anime is the small planet where King Kai's house is.
+Since it's in the afterlife, time doesn't exist, meaning Goku doesn't have to waste any doing things like resting to heal.
+So he can effectively get in years worth of training in the three months he has.

 In Fullmetal Alchemist, time inside the Gate of Truth appears to take no time at all outside; at least when Alphonse sacrifices himself to restore Edward's arm, he has a short conversation with his body first, while Edward's battle with Father seems to have stood still.